 Steps to record the desktop screen on Ubuntu:

-1. Ensure you are using the GNOME Desktop Environment on Ubuntu.
+1. Confirm that GNOME Desktop Environment is active on Ubuntu.

-2. Press Ctrl + Alt + Shift + R keyboard combination to start recording.
+2. Press Ctrl + Alt + Shift + R to start the recording session.

-3. A red dot will appear in the top-right corner, indicating the recording has started.
+3. Observe the red dot in the top-right corner indicating an active recording.

-5. Press the same Ctrl + Alt + Shift + R keyboard combination to stop the recording.
+5. Press Ctrl + Alt + Shift + R again to stop recording.

 This guide is tested on Ubuntu: